x117da3rd/Flash-website_x117da3rd/README.md

-THIS IS IN AS2 if you try to open the .fla in anything besides flash cs6 and lower it will not work.
+THIS IS IN AS2 if you try to open the .fla in anything besides flash cs6 and lower the code will not work right to my knowledge.